 Preheat oven to 375 degrees F (190 C).

-Combine flours, baking powder, salt, and brown sugar in a mixing bowl.
+Combine flours, baking soda, baking powder, salt, and brown sugar in a mixing bowl.

 Measure out almond milk in a liquid measuring cup.
 Then add melted coconut oil and almond extract and stir.
 If coconut oil clots up, simply microwave the liquid ingredients for 20-30 seconds until melted again.

 Spoon into 9 greased or paper-lined muffin tins and top with remaining chocolate (amount as original recipe is written // adjust if altering batch size).
 They will be full; just the way I like them.